Certification Program with NAI

 Our professional level certifications do not require that you attend a training course.
 They are designed for you to show your peers that you have gained the necessary skills and abilities to be considered a professional in our field and the required work you submit will be reviewed by your peers who have already completed that certification.

-More information on our Certified Interpretive Planner (CIP) certification.
+To see more information on our Certified Interpretive Planner please see our CIP certification page.

 For additional questions, please contact our Certification and Training Program Office Administrator at (970) 484-8283 ext.804